Deposit insurance: Japan

 Deposit Insurance Corporation of Japan, founded in 1971 and based in Tokyo, oversees this function for institutes other than agricultural and fishery co-operative.
 The insurance protects up to 10 million Yen per depositor per financial institution.

 For the agricultural and fishery co-operative (Norinchukin), the Agricultural and Fishery Co-operative Savings Insurance Corporation oversees this.

 Malaysia

 Malaysia introduced its Deposit Insurance System in September 2005.
-Malaysia Deposit Insurance Corporation (MDIC) (Malay: Perbadanan Insurans Deposit Malaysia (PIDM)) is a statutory body formed under the Malaysia Deposit Insurance Corporation Act (Akta Perbadanan Insurans Deposit Malaysia).
+Malaysia Deposit Insurance Corporation (Perbadanan Insurans Deposit Malaysia, PIDM) is a statutory body formed under the Malaysia Deposit Insurance Corporation Act (Akta Perbadanan Insurans Deposit Malaysia).
 All commercial and Islamic banks, including foreign banks operating in Malaysia, are compulsory member institutions of PIDM.
 The maximum coverage limit is RM250,000 per depositor per member institution.
 Islamic accounts, joint accounts, trust accounts and accounts of sole proprietorships, partnerships or persons carrying on professional practices are separately insured up to the RM250,000 limit.

 PIDM is also mandated to provide incentives for sound risk management in the financial system, as well as promote and contribute to the stability of the financial system.